Testing Advice

 As sophomores, the PACT test is strictly for practice purposes and the scores will have no bearing on college entrance.

-One caveat: if a student wants to take dual enrollment course through Stanly Community College PSAT or PreACT scores will be considered for qualification.
+One caveat: if a student wants to take college career promise course (CCP) through Stanly Community College PSAT or PreACT scores may be considered for qualification.

 PreACT is partnered with Kaplan and provides some free test preparation opportunities.